 Content-related obligations of ESOs

 Consent is required in the use of personal contact information for marketing activities.
 Note also the requirement under Article 17 of Consumer Protection Law, which requires all advertisers to comply with the advertisement code of ethics (ACE) as issued by the Indonesian Advertising Council.

-With online advertisements, ESOs are permitted to distribute online advertisements provided they comply to applicable laws and regulations in Indonesia.
-These mostly refer to obligations for accurate representation in advertisement, amongst others.
+With online advertisements, ESOs are permitted to distribute online advertisements provided they comply with applicable laws and regulations in Indonesia.
+These mostly refer to obligations for accurate representation in an advertisement, amongst others.

 Sanctions for non-compliance

 The relevant sanctions can be found under MOT 50/2020 under Articles 40 and 45.
 Sanctions include up to 2 years of imprisonment and a fine of up to IDR 500 million (approx. USD 36,000), amongst others.
 In addition, the MOCI may order ESOs to take down prohibited content from their platforms following reports from the relevant governmental authorities.
 Failure to respond may be met with ESOs being temporarily or permanently blocked by MOCI.